lovattj/php-skydrive/README.md

 - PHP 5 (I tested with 5.3.3)
 - cURL extension for PHP

-How to install:
+How to install manually:
 - Clone project
+- Edit "src/functions.inc.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
+- Require "src/functions.inc.php", create an object and start calling functions!

+How to install via Composer:
+- Require "lovattj/php-skydrive": "v1.0" in your composer.json
-- Edit "functions.inc.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
+- Edit "vendor/lovattj/php-skydrive/src/functions.inc.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
-- Start calling functions!
+- Require "vendor/lovattj/php-skydrive/src/functions.inc.php", create an object and start calling functions!
-- A very basic test example is included.

 How to get the example running:
 - Deploy to your web server
 - Make sure the file "example/tokens" is read+writable by your web user.
-- Edit "functions.inc.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
+- Edit "src/functions.inc.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
 - Hit "example/index.php" and follow the prompts to login with SkyDrive!

 Questions/Comments: